cozy/cozy-docs/src/documents/en/host/install.html.md

 ansible-playbook playbook.yml -i hosts
 ```

-Once donce, your Cozy should be up on the 443 port.
+Once done, your Cozy should be up on the 443 port.
 Now, enjoy!

 ## Raspberry Pi 2 image